TBleess/Website_New/pages/5_CensusACS/2020-census-jobs.md

 RCC2020DAL-2019-1118 (EXT)
 POSITION: Partnership Specialist (Language)

 This is a bi-lingual position.
-To be considered proficient you must be able to speak, read, and write in English and Spanish.
+To be considered proficient you must be able to speak, read, and write in English and Spanish.<br>

 ISSUE DATE: July 17, 2019